SW Glove Supply Intelligence

 Talk to suppliers early

-Ask for lead-time updates, inventory visibility, and allocation planning.
+Ask for lead-time updates, inventory visibility, booking guidance, and allocation planning before placing urgent orders.

 Questions to Ask Your Glove Supplier

-These questions help buyers understand risk exposure and make better sourcing decisions.
+These questions help buyers understand risk exposure and make better sourcing decisions during changing market conditions.

 1